Kellenkjames/RB109/each_map_select/example_4.md

 The `puts` method invocation passes in the reference of `n` as an argument on line 8; this outputs each element of the calling object `[1, 2, 3, 4, 5, 6, 7, 8, 9, 10]` on a newline and returns an empty Array `[]`.

-`new_array` references the return value of the `arr.select` method which is an empty Array `[]`.
+`new_array` references the return value of the `arr.select` method which is an empty Array `[]` on line 11.

 This problem demonstrates behaviors of the `select` method.
 The `select` method calls the block for each element and returns a new Array with elements that evaluate as truthy.
-In this example, the `puts` method invocation is the last line of the method which returns `nil`; `nil` always evaluates to false.
-In Ruby, everything is truthy with the exception of `false` and `nil`.
+In this example, the `puts` method invocation is the last line of the block and returns `nil`, which means; the block will always evaluate to false; therefore; the Array returns nothing.